sonipa/doug/README.md

 This works great with webpack as there are no actual SVG files or images.
 The result is a very small tree of ~~living~~ (one day) vector components which are easy to edit and organize.
 Welcome to Doug's world!

-> This is the very beginning of a project with a grand vision.
-We start with small webpacked TS components.
-Next is moving them.
+> This is the very beginning of a project with a big vision.
+We are at the beginning stage with small webpacked TS components.
+When I can get @Animation through webpack, these sprites will be moving.

 #### Libraries

 * [Angular 2](https://github.com/angular/quickstart) as the structural framework
 * [Webpack Module Bundler](https://github.com/webpack/webpack) as the static asset generator

-> When Angular2 animation is ready, we'll be adding that into the mix.

 #### Install